Nothing in life is ever certain. But if you live with endometriosis, you can pretty much bet on one thing: You’re going to hurt.

 7. Get needled

 A needle might seem an unlikely place to find relief from pain, but acupuncture isn’t your average needle stick.
 Stimulating various points around the body with very thin needles triggers the release of pain-busting chemicals.
 It might also block the pathways that make you feel uncomfortable sensations.
-Research finds that this alternative medicine staple helps with several different types of pain — including endometriosis pain.
+Research finds that this alternative medicine staple helps with several different types of pain —

 8. Keep pain relievers handy